OscarS05/OscarS05/README.md

 ### 🧑‍💻 About Me

-I'm a backend software developer with expertise in application analysis, design, development, testing, and deployment.
-I'm proficient in creating robust and maintainable RESTful APIs with GraphQL using Node.js, Express, and NestJS.
-I apply the principles of Clean Architecture.
-I'm currently completing my bachelor's degree in Software Analysis and Development at SENA.
+I’m a software developer specialized in backend development.
+I have knowledge in analysis, design, development, testing, and implementation of applications.
+I have experience building robust and maintainable RESTful APIs and working with GraphQL using Node.js, Express, and NestJS.
+I apply Clean Architecture principles.
+I’m currently pursuing a degree in Software Analysis and Development at SENA.

 I've built APIs for collaborative project management, livestock control, and a microservices-based social network.
 I'm passionate about software architecture, performance, security, and writing clean, understandable code.